 As the the ’90s rolled around we were reaching a size where more expertise in composites, computer systems, and electronics would be required.
 We also needed to pay attention to our growing service business and Stuart Farnham came to work in 1992 to help us do just that.

-We are often asked, “What’s it like to build boats in Maine,” and after thirty-five years in the business we have come to realize that it’s all about dedicated workers, making new friends, and having fun doing something you love.
-It is truly remarkable how fast thirty years have gone by.
+We are often asked, “What’s it like to build boats in Maine,” and after forty-two years in the business we have come to realize that it’s all about dedicated workers, making new friends, and having fun doing something you love.
+It is truly remarkable how fast the decades have gone by.